DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 ## Power Automate

 Power automate is the workhorse to implement your business logic.
 It propagates a workflow like programming style that boils down to a graph.
 The trigger is the starting point, actions are represented by boxes and the arrows between the boxes determine what comes next.
-Access to data sources or third party systems is provided by connectors that are used by the actions under the hood.
+These triggers can be manual, scheduled or automated.Access to data sources or third party systems is provided by connectors that are used by the actions under the hood.
 The picture below shows a simple example of a few sequential steps:

 <br><img src="./images/intro_flows_example.png" /><br>